AmbitionlessFr1end/h-manga-downloader/README.md

   ```bash
     $ python hnovel.py link
   ```
-  link is the url of a novel
+  link is the url of a h manga/doujin from the sites